Oxygen Vacancy in ZnO-$w$ Phase: Pseudohybrid Hubbard Density Functional Study: Introduction

-From a theoretical viewpoint, the band structure of zinc oxide was approached firstly with the use of the Green's function KKR method \cite{Rossler1969}, followed by pseudopotential calculations where zinc $3d$ electrons were placed in the core \cite{Bloom1973,Chelikowsky1977}.
-First principles calculations are proved to be computationally demanding, owing to the fact that both zinc and oxygen appear to be not well suited for the construction of pseudopotential \cite{Schroer1993}.
-In case of zinc oxide, the routinely used local density (LDA) and generalized gradient approximations (GGA) give rise to overhybridized zinc $3d$ and oxygen $2p$ orbitals.
-Moreover, defect states, e.g., the ones formed by oxygen vacancies, cannot be reproduced satisfactorily in the form of localized states in a supercell.
-To subdue these limitations, more involved techniques \cite{morales17} have been developed, such as the use of Hubbard correction \cite{goh17} (within DFT+$U$ methodology \cite{liechtenstein95}) and hybrid functionals \cite{betzinger10,bashyal18,muscat01,adamo99}, as well as Green's functions based approach \cite{zhang16}.
+From a theoretical viewpoint, the band structure of zinc oxide was first approached using the Green's function KKR method \cite{Rossler1969}, and subsequently examined by pseudopotential calculations where zinc $3d$ electrons were placed in the core \cite{Bloom1973,Chelikowsky1977}.
+As it was shown, first principles calculations are computationally demanding since both zinc and oxygen appear to be not well suited for the construction of a pseudopotential \cite{Schroer1993}, and, furthermore, the routinely used local density (LDA) and generalized gradient approximations (GGA) give rise to overhybridized zinc $3d$ and oxygen $2p$ orbitals.
+Additionally, defect states in zinc oxide, e.g., the ones formed by oxygen vacancies, cannot be reproduced satisfactorily in the form of localized states in a supercell.
+To subdue these limitations, more involved techniques \cite{morales17} have been developed, such as methods that take into account Hubbard correction \cite{goh17,janotti05,Erhart06,Freysoldt14,Boonchun11,Janotti11,Oba10} (within DFT+$U$ methodology \cite{liechtenstein95}) and hybrid functionals \cite{betzinger10,bashyal18,muscat01,adamo99,Wrubel09,king09}, as well as Green's functions based approach \cite{zhang16,Sarsari13}.
 In this work, we provide the results of electronic structure calculations for a ZnO supercell with and without oxygen vacancy.
-We show that applying Hubbard correction to both Zn $3d$ and O $2p$ orbitals within DFT+$U$ allows us to correctly reproduce the band structure in a quantitative way, allowing to study the localized electronic density of an oxygen vacancy in detail.
+We show that applying Hubbard correction to both Zn $3d$ and O $2p$ orbitals within DFT+$U$ method allows to reproduce correctly the band structure in a quantitative way, which enables a detailed study of the localized electronic density of an oxygen vacancy.